-Cardiovascular Disease (CVD)
+Cardiovascular Disease

-Cardiovascular disease (CVD) is a general term that describes a disease of the heart of blood vessels.
-It encompasses various disorders such as coronary artery disease, heart failure, arrhythmias, valvular heart diseases, and peripheral artery disease.
+It includes various disorders such as coronary artery disease, heart failure, arrhythmias, valvular heart diseases, and peripheral artery disease.

-Risk factors of ASCVD
+Risk Factors of ASCVD

-Modifiable Risk Factors:
+Modifiable Risk Factors

 Inflammation